KhronosGroup/SPIRV-Tools/README.md

 ### Validator

+The validator checks validation rules described by the SPIR-V specification.

+Khronos recommends that tools that create or transform SPIR-V modules use the validator to ensure their outputs are valid, and that tools that consume SPIR-V modules optionally use the validator to protect themselves from from bad inputs.
+This is especially encouraged for debug and development scenarios.

+The validator has one-sided error: it will only return an error when it has implemented a rule check and the module violates that rule.

-*Warning:* The validator is incomplete.
+The validator is incomplete.
-Check the [CHANGES](CHANGES) file for reports on completed work, and the [Validator sub-project](https://github.com/KhronosGroup/SPIRV-Tools/projects/1) for planned and in-progress work.
+See the [CHANGES](CHANGES) file for reports on completed work, and the [Validator sub-project](https://github.com/KhronosGroup/SPIRV-Tools/projects/1) for planned and in-progress work.